omahs/golem-docs/docs/Ncreators/javascript/examples/tools/converting-an-image.md

     (Note: you can use npx and pipx tools to run gvmkit-build without installation).

-Golem images are based on Docker images, which means that it is required to have a Docker image to be able to create (convert) to a Golem image.
+Golem images are based on Docker images, which means that it is required to have a Docker image to be able to convert it to a Golem image.
 We will include a simple Dockerfile just to show how the tool and its commands work for demonstration purposes, and you are free to create your own Dockerfile.

+!!!
+Note
+    If you don't have Docker installed follow these instructions: https://www.docker.com/products/docker-desktop.

 ## Building your Docker image